krati19/Attendance_Management_System/README.md

 tracking helps alleviate major grievances in the present system such as unnecessary time consumption and proxies.

-This project i smade on Visual Studio Code using Python version 3.10.4
+This project is made on Visual Studio Code using Python version 3.10.4

 TECHNOLIGIES USED: